Dental Assisting Technology & Management (ATD)

 Registration processes for Health Science classes vary by program.
 For information specific to Dental Assisting Technology and Management, please e-mail the counselor at [email protected]

-Students enrolling in any Health Science Education program must attend a Health Science program orientation on campus.
+Students enrolling in any Health Science Education program must attend a Health Science program orientation.
 At that time, information about the required Level II criminal background check and drug screening, per The Joint Commission, will be fully explained.
 Students who do not have a valid social security number may encounter difficulty with certain state licensing agencies and registries.
 Contact the program counselor for specific information.

 Standard High School or State Awarded High School diploma is required.

 The Dental Assisting Technology and Management program is accredited by the Commission on Dental Accreditation.
 The Commission is a specialized accrediting body recognized by the U.S. Department of Education.
-The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Ave., Chicago, IL 60611 or at http://www.ada.org.
+The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Ave., Chicago, IL 60611.
+The Comission’s web address is: https://www.ada.org/en/coda.

 Upon successful completion of the program and in accordance with state guidelines, students are issued an Applied Technology Diploma in Dental Assisting Technology and Management with Expanded Duties and Dental Radiography.